 Remembering the Sacrifice of Neenah's Civil War Soldiers

-Opening in the May 2015 and on display until December 2017, When Neenah Came Marching Home: Remembering the Sacrifice of Neenah's Civil War Soldiers honored the 150th anniversary of the end of the Civil War.
+Opening in May 2015 and on display until December 2016, When Neenah Came Marching Home: Remembering the Sacrifice of Neenah's Civil War Soldiers honored the 150th anniversary of the end of the Civil War.
 The exhibition explored local soldiers' experiences and hometown contributions to the war effort through personal letters, diaries, photographs, and personal accounts of life, during the Civil War as well as when our soldiers returned to Neenah in 1865.
 When Neenah Came Marching Home received the Wisconsin Historical Society's 2016 Museum Exhibition Award for its high quality and depth of research.

 Funding for the exhibition was provided by the Wisconsin Humanities Council and the Rhoades Foundation of Neenah.

 Backyard Family Fallout Shelters in Cold War America